 When working with events or sections, the Inspector offers a Tags field.
 These tags aren’t visible in the timeline document itself, only in the Inspector.
 Type in individual tags, using the comma, semicolon, or return key to end each one.
 To remove a tag, just select it and press Delete.

 If you select multiple events or sections with different sets of tags, the Tags field shows all tags used in your selection.
 If you add or delete a tag, that change is also applied to all the selected events or sections.

-To see tagging in action, open the Exploration of Mars example timeline (File > Open Example Document > The Exploration of Mars).
-This document captures the history of successful or partly-successful missions to Mars, and uses tagging to distinguish the country or agency of origin.
+To see tagging in action, open the Exploration of Mars example timeline.
+This document captures the history of successful (and partially successful) missions to Mars, and uses tagging to distinguish the country or agency of origin.
 For example, type #ESA in the Event Filter to limit display to missions managed by the European Space Agency.